horeilly1101/deriv/README.md

 ## Notes

 - The Calculator class is built with memoization EVERYWHERE, so recomputing anything in this class can be done in constant time.
+Also, since the caches are implemented as ConcurrentHashMaps, you can run multiple operations on the same Calculator object in parallel, and the results will be stored as usual.
-If you want to use this project as a library, you should focus your attention on the Calculator class.
+- If you want to use this project as a library, you should focus your attention on the Calculator class.
 - The Expression functionality was built using the Composite Design Pattern.
 - Dependencies are handled with Maven.
 - All code was written in IntelliJ IDEA.